getodk/docs/odkx-src/build-app.rst

 .. _build-app-design-view:

-ODK Tables: Designing a Custom View
+ODK-X Tables: Designing a Custom View
 -------------------------------------

-One of the most powerful aspects of ODK Tables is its ability to run HTML and JavaScript pages as the skin of the app.
+One of the most powerful aspects of ODK-X Tables is its ability to run HTML and JavaScript pages as the skin of the app.
 Through a JavaScript API presented to these files, you can query the database and control the app.

 Writing an app using HTML and JavaScript yields a lot of power.
 However, it can lead to a complicated design cycle.

-The HTML and JavaScript files you write rely on the JavaScript API implemented within the ODK Tables APK to retrieve database values for your application.
+The HTML and JavaScript files you write rely on the JavaScript API implemented within the ODK-X Tables APK to retrieve database values for your application.
 This JavaScript API, since it is implemented in the APK, makes it difficult to debug your custom views off the phone.
 At present, the only way to test your HTML pages is on the device.
 Fortunately, on Android 4.4 and higher, :program:`Chrome` can access the browser Console and set breakpoints on the device, providing a clumsy but viable debug environment.

 .. _build-app-understanding-web-file: